Ruben249/Practicas_robotica_movil/OBSTACLE_AVOIDANCE/README.md

 TURN_RADIUS = 2.5

 ```
 K_REPULSIVE allows us to control the repulsive force of the obstacles.
 With k we control the repulsive force of the walls, while K_ATTRACTIVE conrol the attractive.
-TURN_RADIUS is the safe turning radius to avoid collisions. error is the margin of error to find the target
+TURN_RADIUS is the safe turning radius to avoid collisions.
+ERROR is the margin of error to find the target

 With these variables I managed to make my car behave better, but it still randomly turned 180 degrees and went off the circuit.
 ![180º](https://github.com/Ruben249/practicas_robotica_movil/assets/102288264/7f0364a9-0264-4246-bcca-22ae4bc036d1)